 How do gold buyers make money?

 The cash for gold, pawn shop, gold exchange and online gold buyer industry can have a shady reputation, with plenty of stories of innocent people getting ripped off.
-To check out a gold buyer before selling or recycling your gold:

 - Ask friends and family for a recommendation